openharmony/docs/en/application-dev/reference/errorcodes/errorcode-geoLocationManager.md

 ## 3301700 No Response to the Request

-**Error Message**
+**Error Information**

 No response to the request.

 **Description**

-This error code is reported when no response is received for an asynchronous request that requires a user to click a button for confirmation or requires a response from the GNSS chip or network server.
+This error code is reported if no response is received for an asynchronous request that requires a user to click a button for confirmation or requires a response from the GNSS chip or network server.

 **Possible Causes**